 Conference proceedings and papers may be published in various ways: as separate, one-time publications; as serials; or as special issues in journals.
 Sometimes only the abstract is published; sometimes the paper may be obtained only by contacting the author or society; sometimes the full text is on the web.
 Occasionally the papers are never published but may be cited by authors who attended the meetings.
 As a result of these variations, locating conference proceedings can be complicated.

-Choose Any Field as your search type, then enter unique keywords from the conference name as your search.
+Use the "Articles, books, & more" search profile, then enter unique keywords from the conference name as your search.
 It generally helps to leave out words like “proceedings”, “conference”, “symposium”, or “workshop”.

-Limit your search to Conference under the Conference Publications option.
+Limit your search to Conference Proceedings under the Resource Type facet.

 european circuit theory design